-The basic Glowforge model comes with a 40 watt CO2 laser and is good enough for most crafters and creators – include consumers and those who are hoping to make a business.
-The Basic model comes with a six month warranty and is classified as a Class 1 laser product.
+The basic Glowforge model comes with a 40-watt CO2 laser and is good enough for most crafters and creators – including consumers and those who are hoping to make a business.
+The Basic model comes with a six-month warranty and is classified as a Class 1 laser product.

-The Glowforge Plus model comes with a 45 watt CO2 laser has top engraving speed that is up to twice as fast as the Basic model and perfect for crafters and creators that have a lot of projects to work on.
+The Glowforge Plus model comes with a 45-watt CO2 laser has a top engraving speed that is up to twice as fast as the Basic model and is perfect for crafters and creators that have a lot of projects to work on.

-The Glowforge Pro model comes with a 45 watt CO2 laser and cuts 20% faster and the engraving speed is up to three times as fast as the Basic model and excellent for crafters, creators and business owners.
+The Glowforge Pro model comes with a 45-watt CO2 laser and cuts 20% faster and the engraving speed is up to three times as fast as the Basic model and is excellent for crafters, creators, and business owners.
 It has upgraded parts for better performance and faster working.

 The Pro model offers upgraded cooling components, so you can cut all day long, and features a pass-through slot to cut materials indefinitely long.
 This feature is very useful for projects like making long wood names, signs or other large format projects.

 I would say that the pass-through feature is, by far, the most alluring feature of the Pro.
 The faster cutting and engraving speeds would also be very helpful if you have a large volume of customer projects that you are working on.

 The Pro model comes with one warranty and is classified as a Class 4 laser product.
 The Class 4 laser designation is only because the laser is not contained within the device housing.